-- use of IT or telematic resources and information for the purpose of operating and managing the ordering and payment system; - processing of the personal data of Customers, Suppliers and Employees pursuant to Decree 196/03 and subsequent amendments; - maintenance and control of VPN tunnels using firewall equipment; - management of remote access to the corporate LAN (Local Area Network); - management of customer access to the data contained on the corporate website; - use of the Internet and the corporate e-mail address, authentication and management of access authorisations, management of file servers, management of application servers, management of client PCs; - management, maintenance and protection of the machine room containing the physical servers.
+- use of IT or telematic resources and information for the purpose of operating and managing the ordering and payment system; - processing of personal data of Customers, Suppliers and Employees, pursuant to Decree no. 196 of 30.06.2003 (Code on the protection of personal data, containing provisions for the adaptation of national legislation to EU Regulation no. 2016/679 of the European Parliament and of the Council, of 27 April 2016, on the protection of natural persons with regard to the processing of personal data, as well as on the free movement of such data and repealing Directive 95/46/EC) and subsequent amendments; - · maintenance and control of VPN tunnels using firewall equipment; - management of remote access to the corporate LAN (Local Area Network); - management of customer access to the data contained on the corporate website; - use of the Internet and the corporate e-mail address, authentication and management of access authorisations, management of file servers, management of application servers, management of client PCs; - management, maintenance and protection of the machine room containing the physical servers; - use by the Company of agile working (or 'smart working') as regulated by law no. 81/2017 (and subsequent amendments and additions).